Hawk Mountain Headlines at HMANA Conference

 Out of that 1974 conference would emerge action, addressing the need to pool and archive hawk migration data and thus formed the Hawk Migration Association of North America (HMANA), established to create standardized count protocols.
 Today these data collection methods have been effectively used at over 200 migration watchsites across the Americas, and counting.
 Hawk Mountain remains a strong presence, with Director of Conservation Science Dr. Laurie Goodrich serving as co-chair, and former board member Christina Clayton and Sanctuary trainee graduate Esther Vallejos who both sit as directors.

-Now as Hawk Mountain celebrates 90 years, it honors its partners at HMANA on their 50th anniversary, and it’s apt that three Hawk Mountain scientists with Sanctuary Board Member Ernesto Ruelas Inzunza will present at its Anniversary Conference in November 2024.
+Now as Hawk Mountain celebrates 90 years, it honors its partners at HMANA on their 50th anniversary, and it’s apt that three Hawk Mountain scientists with Sanctuary Board Member Ernesto Ruelas Inzunza will present at its Anniversary Conference November 7-10, 2024.
 This international event features speakers, symposia, and poster sessions that highlight raptor research and the history of hawkwatching and collecting hawk migration data throughout the Americas.

 Ernesto will serve as the evening’s keynote speaker while Laurie opens the morning with “The First Hawkwatch: Hawk Mountain and HMANA’s Roots.”
 Joining them are Senior Research Biologist David Barber and Biologist-Naturalist Bracken Brown.
 David will share turkey vulture migration patterns while Bracken is presenting on farmland raptor conservation programs and Hawk Mountain’s work with public outreach.